wujastyk/xelatex/README.md

 # xelatex
 Private xelatex style files

-This is simply a place for my private XeLaTeX style files.
+This is simply a place for my private XeLaTeX packages.
 This repo contains standard setup macros for the things I always do, plus a few utilities like `\q{}` for marginal queries, etc.  One day, I might even document these macros.

 ## Installation
 Do a `git pull` to fetch these files to your disk.
 Place the files in your "local texmf" directory.
 To find out what your local texmf directory is, issue this command in a terminal: